The Renaissance (Super Junior album)

-The Renaissance is the tenth Korean-language studio album (thirteenth overall) by South Korean boy band Super Junior, released on March 16, 2021, by SM Entertainment.
-The album features the vocals of nine Super Junior members, which are Leeteuk, Heechul, Yesung, Shindong, Eunhyuk, Donghae, Siwon, Ryeowook and Kyuhyun.
+The Renaissance is the eleventh Korean-language studio album (twelfth overall) by South Korean boy band Super Junior, released on March 16, 2021, by SM Entertainment.
+As part of their fifteenth anniversary, the album features the vocals of nine Super Junior members, which are Leeteuk, Heechul, Yesung, Shindong, Eunhyuk, Donghae, Siwon, Ryeowook and Kyuhyun.

 Background

 On November 6, 2020, Super Junior pre-released the song "The Melody" to celebrate their 15th anniversary.
 Leeteuk and Yesung took part in writing the lyrics.

 The album was originally planned to be released in December 2020.
 However, Label SJ dropped an official statement in their official Twitter account on December 9, 2020, stating that the release of the album had been delayed to January 2021.
 On January 8, 2021, Label SJ announced the release date of the album, which was set on February 16, 2021.
 However, Label SJ once again delayed the release of the album on February 1, 2021, due to unavoidable circumstances.
 It stated that the release of the album had been pushed back to March 16, 2021.